Development of an offline and online hybrid model for the Integrated Forecasting System: Step 1: offline training

 In the end, there is a total of $\num{1734}$ days in the dataset, which are partitioned as follows.
-The first $\num{1370}$ days, from 01/01/2017 to 01/10/2020, form the training set.
+The first $\num{1370}${$N^{\mathsf{train}}_{\mathsf{day}}=\num{1370}$} days, from 01/01/2017 to 01/10/2020, form the training set.
 The last $\num{364}$ days are distributed between validation and testing set by batch: the first $\num{4}$ days are discarded, the following $\num{8}$ days are put in the validation set, the following $\num{4}$ days are discarded, the following $\num{8}$ days are put in the testing set, and this process is repeated until the end of the data.
 This gives us a total of $\num{121}$ days in the validation set and $\num{120}$ days in the testing set, arranged into 15 batches of consecutive days.
 We choose this method (i) to ensure that the validation and testing data are posterior to the training data, and (ii) to have a representation (at least partial) of a full year, and hence of seasonality effects, in both the validation and testing data without having to set aside two entire years.
 For completeness, throughout the entire dataset the data assimilation window length is $\num{12}$ hours, in such a way that for each day of dataset, we have exactly two state snapshots.
 In the following, the training, validation, and testing sets will be called $\mathcal{T}_{\mathsf{train}}$, $\mathcal{T}_{\mathsf{valid}}$, and $\mathcal{T}_{\mathsf{test}}$.
+Note that the sensitivity to the size of the training dataset is illustrated in \cref{app:offline-size-sensitivity}.